brandontreb/brandontreb.github.io/_posts/2018-11-05-on-blogging-more-frequently.md

 Recently, I was inspired by a particular post called [The First 1,000 Are The Most Difficult](https://seths.blog/2018/10/the-first-1000-are-the-most-difficult/).
 In it, Seth talks about blogging every single day.
 He even links to other readers/bloggers that took on the same challenge.
 This particular quote really stood out:

-&gt; Even if no one reads your blog, the act of writing it is clarifying, motivating and (eventually) fun.
+> Even if no one reads your blog, the act of writing it is clarifying, motivating and (eventually) fun.

 This got me thinking.
 I often _want_ to create blog content because I absolutely love writing.
 Not to mention, I really do feel that I can speak more clearly and articulately having blogged consistently.
 However, I often won&#39;t publish posts (or even start them) for fear of people _actually_ reading them.
 It&#39;s usually a worry about what others might think about the post, or fear of peers/clients reading into things that might be tangentially related to the article in which I&#39;m posting.